Support Group Meetings and Self-help Workbook for youth

 Self-help Workbook for youth

-The Self-help workbook - self-paced workbook for affected youth that will contribute to youth’s individual coping skills, being widely accessible and introducing method and tools for dealing with climate anxiety.
+The Self-help and self-paced workbook for affected youth will contribute to youth’s coping skills, being widely accessible and introducing method and tools for dealing with climate anxiety.
 The workbook can be used as part of the support groups or as a stand alone resource.
 It is co-designed and created with affected youth, youth workers and mental health professionals.

 Compass for climate chaos